Coronation of James I and Anne: Commission for the coronation

-Doctrinal issues
+The chancellor of the exchequer and master of the wardrobe, John Fortescue of Salden, was in charge of £5000 spent on the coronation, and £3000 spent on the funeral of Elizabeth I. For his security, James requested 100 soldiers from the trained bands of Surrey.
+500 soldiers were hired at eight pence per day to guard against "any tumults and disorder" in Westminster and the Strand.
+Measures were taken to keep spectators away from royal family for fear of plague, and it was forbidden to sight-see from boats on the river.

+Order of service

 The English Reformation had made the form of the coronation service problematic, as previous coronations included Roman Catholic rites.
 On 15 May 1603, the Venetian ambassador reported that the College of Heralds was scouring the archives for precedents.
-It was decided to make a translation of the Liber Regalis, the 14th-century manuscript of the coronation order, ignoring the elaborations of the service which had been added during the Tudor dynasty and deleting any elements that were contrary to Anglican doctrine.
-The driving force behind this decision may have been the antiquary William Camden, Clarenceux King of Arms and the librarian of Westminster Abbey.
-Camden was one of a number of scholars postulating that the new Church of England was the inheritor of an ancient and pure tradition of English Christian worship.
-However, the final decision on the order of service was made by John Whitgift, the Archbishop of Canterbury.
+It was decided to make a new translation of the Liber Regalis, the 14th-century coronation order, ignoring Tudor additions and removing any elements that were contrary to Anglican doctrine.
+The driving force behind this decision may have been the antiquary William Camden.
+Camden and other scholars argued that the new Church of England was the inheritor of an ancient tradition of English Christian worship.
+The final decision on the order of service was made by John Whitgift, the archbishop of Canterbury.
 The majority of the liturgy was translated into English, but some elements, such as the Litany, were retained in the original Latin.
 The coronation oath was to be made in Latin, English and French, because of the claim to the French throne.